An explanation of Mondrian's oeuvre by Michael Sciam

 Composition C with Gray and Red, 1932

-No closed geometric shape
+Not a closed geometric shape

-Just as Mondrian chose out of all the possible relations of form the fundamental one expressing the utmost contrast (horizontal-vertical), in terms of color his eye preferred the fundamental primary colors.
-Moreover, yellow, red, and blue seemed to him the freshest and the best able to transform the painted surface into a living and exuberant reality.
+Just as Mondrian chose out of all the possible relations of form the fundamental one expressing the utmost contrast (horizontal-vertical), in terms of color he preferred the fundamental primary colors.
+Yellow, red, and blue seemed to him the freshest and the best able to transform the painted surface into a living and exuberant reality:

 Composition II with Blue and Yellow, 1930, Piet Mondrian